Andrey Klemm: Career

 Upon graduating Klemm was invited by director Natalia Kasatkina to join The Moscow Classical Ballet, he was promoted to soloist and danced with this company until 1994.
 During this time he continued his studies with ballet master Naum Azarin-Messerer, also from 1992-1994 Klemm studied to be a ballet teacher at The Russian Institute of Theatre Arts (GITIS).

 From 1994-1997 he danced at the Bonn Opera House (Oper der Stadt Bonn) with Valery Panov as director.

 In 1996 Klemm began teaching master classes in major cities in the United States.
-Following this time in 1997, he joined the Berlin State Opera (Staatsballet, Berlin (formerly Deutsche Staatsoper Opera) as a dancer and then as a teacher and ballet master from 2001-2007.
+Following this time in 1997, he joined the Berlin State Opera (Staatsballet Berlin (formerly Deutsche Staatsoper Opera) as a dancer and then as a teacher and ballet master from 2001-2007.
 Coinciding with this time period during 2001-2006 Klemm successfully completed professorship studies at the Natalia Nesterova University of Moscow with professor Anatoly Borzov.

 In 2007 Klemm was appointed ballet professor at the Opera National de Paris.
 In 2008 Mikhail Baryshnikov attended a series of classes with Klemm.

-He is also a regular guest teacher at The Bolshoi Theater, Stuttgart Ballet, The Saxon State Opera in Dresden, Dusseldorf Opera House, The Vienna State Opera, The Dutch National Ballet, TheTokyo City Ballet, Tokyo Ballet, The Royal Ballet in London, as well as Tanztheater Wuppertal Pina Bausch.
+He is also a regular guest teacher at The Bolshoi Theater, Stuttgart Ballet, The Saxon State Opera in Dresden, Dusseldorf Opera House, The Vienna State Opera, The Dutch National Ballet, The Tokyo City Ballet, Tokyo Ballet, The Royal Ballet in London, as well as Tanztheater Wuppertal Pina Bausch.
 Klemm was also one of the ballet masters in the film “Pina” which is a 2011 German 3D documentary film about the contemporary dance choreographer Pina Bausch.
 When Klemm taught class Pina Bousch frequently enjoyed observing.

 Since 2014 Klemm has been a ballet master at the International Ballet Competition Youth America Grand Prix.

 In 2018 and 2019 Klemm taught at The World Ballet Festival in Tokyo Japan which was organized by NBS.
 He also has continued to perform occasionally with The Paris Opera Ballet as well as for choreographers such as in Mats Ek's “Bernarda's House”, with The Paris Opera Ballet Klemm performed as Monsieur Duval in John Neumeier's Lady of the Camellias, 2018–19, Pierre Lacotte's Paquita for the Bolshoi tour and several others works.